Phar 642 - Principles of Drug Action » Spring 2022 » iRat 07

 A 59-year-old male patient with persistent atrial fibrillation and chronic heart failure was prescribed digoxin.
 What mechanism of digoxin that is useful for the treatment of his arrhythmia is also responsible for adverse effects such as vomiting, diarrhea and blurry vision?

-B. Decreased parasympathetic activity
+C. Decreased parasympathetic activity

-D. M2 receptor block
+D. Beta-2 receptor activation

 Need help with your exam preparation?